Repair when Flushing

 - Check refill tube first: If refill tube is inserted or shoved into the overflow pipe, remove it and reattach clipping the tube to the overflow pipe.
 This will keep the tube from entering the overflow pipe and stop the leak.

 - Clean bottom of the tank and flapper area and replace flapper.
+To determine which size flapper you need, please click here: Determine size of toilet flapper.

 - Replace flush valve drain (last resort if 1 and 2 do not resolve the issue).